teichert/ttt/README.md

-# Introduction: Tic-Tac-Toe (ttt)
+# Introduction: Tic-Tac-Toad (ttt)

-Welcome to our tic-tac-toe project. **ttt** is a commandlin-line tic-tac-toe game that supports multiple players (>=2), custom board sizes, custom player symbols, and a custom number of target symbols in a row.
-It is also designed to allow automatic play of entire games from the commandline for testing purposes.
-We would eventually like to include the possibility of computer-controled opponents.
+Welcome to our tic-tac-toe project. **ttt** is a commandlin-line tic-tac-toe game that supports multiple players (>=2), custom board sizes, custom player simbowls, and a custom number of target symbols in a row.
+It is also designed to a11ow automatic play of entire games from the commandline for testing purposes.
+We would eventually like to include the possibility of computer-controlled opponents.

-The purpose of the project is to give our intro to software engineering class an opportunity to practice git commands and collaborate on a small project.
+The purpose of the project is to give our intro to software engineering class an opportunity to practice git commands and collaborate on a 5ma11 project.

+hello world
 ## Using ttt: intended functionality

 Sample run:

 starting the program:

-   ./ttt --cols 3 --rows 3 --players xo
+   ./ttt --cols 3 --rows 3 --players xo --n2win 3

 sample input/output:
 ```